jagiussani/Ironhack_Final_Project/README.md

 IMDB Movies - All Categories
 https://www.kaggle.com/datasets/drshashikanthvydyula/imdb-movies

-If needed, and time allows, we will collect additional movie synopsis data from a website like IMDB or Rotten Tomatoes.
+If needed, and time allows (in day 4 and 5), we will collect additional movie synopsis data from a website like IMDB or Rotten Tomatoes.
 We use web scraping techniques to extract the synopsis for a large number of movies.

 **- Day 2:**
 **- Data cleaning and preprocessing:**